Salience Model to Classify Project Stakeholders

 - Dependent : Stakeholders with high urgency and high legitimacy but low power

+Stakeholder management plays a key role in the success of a project.
+If you do not fulfill your stakeholders requirements, your project will not be accomplished.
+Because project management is subject to manage stakeholders and their requirements.
 There are four models recommended by the PMBOK Guide.
 However the Salience Model is quite helpful for defining and classifying stakeholders.
 The salience model depends on three parameters; power, legitimacy, and urgency.
-Understanding and using this model gives a point of view for stakeholder management.
+Understanding and using this model gives a point of view for effective stakeholder management.
+However, the salience model is time consuming compared with other three methods.
+Like other methods, experts bias can significantly affect classifications.